AASW Practitioner Research Grant 2025/26

 General Conditions

-- The Principal Researcher only needs be a member of the AASW.
-Up to four Co-Principal Researchers, including a social work research mentor who may be an academic, can also be nominated.
+• ONLY the Principal Researcher needs be a continuing member of the AASW.
+Up to four Co-Principal Researchers, including a social work research mentor, who may be an academic, can also be nominated.

 Specific Conditions